htunnicliff/next-api-middleware/README.md

   </a>
 <p>

-:warning: **Warning: This library is in alpha, so APIs may change at any time.**

 ## Introduction

 [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) are a ridiculously fun and simple way to add backend functionality to a React app.
 However, when it comes time to add middleware, there is no easy way to implement it.